MycroftAI/documentation/_pages/glossary.md

 * **Utterance** - an Utterance is how you interact with Mycroft.
 An **Utterance** is a command or question -  like "What's the weather like in Kansas City?" or "Tell me about the Pembroke Welsh Corgi".

 * **Wake Word** - the Wake Word is the phrase you use to tell Mycroft you're about to issue a command.
 You can configure your own **Wake Word** in your [Mycroft Home](https://home.mycroft.ai) account.

+Are we missing a word?
+Let us know below.